A Look At Friendship Evangelism

 Jude 1:23 – “And others save with fear, pulling them out of the fire; hating even the garment spotted by the flesh.”

-12. Will people who enjoy sin and who are enemies of God enjoy being around godly uncompromising Christians long enough for a deep friendship to develop?
+12. Will people who enjoy sin and who are enemies of God enjoy being around godly uncompromising Christians long enough for a true friendship to develop?

 Probably not.
 The lost love their sin.
 That is why they do what they do and live like they live.